Introduction

 Physical

 It's very hard to decribe what physical chemistry is, mostly because it speaks a language called maths.
-Most often it talks about how hot, how tough, what shape and where that electron's gone.

 Learn some physics first